endodoug/endodoug.github.io/_posts/2016-03-07-bitfountain-tips.md

 tags: [Tutorials, Bitfountain]
 published: true
 ---
-# How I Maximize Bitfountain Tutorials

 [Bitfountain](https://www.bitfountain.io ,"Bitfountain") is an important part of my iOS Education.
 I think anyone who tries their Foundations course can quickly see the quality and depth they offer.
 Here’s a few tips I have for getting the most out of your time spent working through the material.

 ## Get Organized!

 I wish I had done it from the start.
 Here’s the deal…  Eliot is getting ready to throw down a **LOT** of knowledge.
 Set up a couple folders, or more, that make sense to you.
-It doesn’t have to be elaborate, just something that works for you.
+It doesn’t have to be elaborate, just something that works for *you*.
+I stashed all the Xcode projects/examples in the iOS folder and all playgrounds go into the Swift folder.
 Name your Xcode projects according to the category you’re working on; e.g. In the image you can see all my autolayout projects together.
-This makes your life much easier when you're going back trying to locate something specific.
+This makes your life much easier when going back trying to locate something specific.

 ![BitFountain Folders](/images/Bitfountain_Folders.png)